How To Stop Worrying: 5 Tips From Psychologists

 What Is Chronic Worrying?

 Let’s start by really examining the term chronic worrying.
-What exactly does it mean and what happens when we worry to a chronic degree?
+What exactly does it mean, and what happens when we worry to a chronic degree?
 Chronic worrying isn’t the same as “just thinking a lot”.
-OpenUp psychologist, Sarah, explains this in more detail: “Unlike thinking, where you’re actually trying to come up with a concrete course of action or a solution, chronic worrying is when you have the same thoughts stuck in your brain on repeat.”
+OpenUp psychologist, Sarah, explains this in more detail: “Unlike thinking, where you’re trying to come up with a concrete course of action or a solution, chronic worrying is when you have the same thoughts stuck in your brain on repeat.”

-You might worry about the past; about things you wish you’d done differently or hadn’t seen.
+You might worry about the past, about things you wish you’d done differently or hadn’t seen.
 It’s also possible to worry about the future, when you start imagining different scenarios because you don’t know how a particular situation is going to unfold.
 Sarah: “Chronic worrying means you’re perpetually stuck in a cycle of repetitive thoughts, completely frozen and unable to act.”

 Is Worrying Normal?

-It would be great if you could simply snap your fingers and immediately stop all that overthinking, but sadly it’s not that simple.
+It would be great if you could simply snap your fingers and immediately stop all that overthinking, but sadly, it’s not that simple.
 Sarah illustrates this point using the ‘pink elephant’ example: “The harder you try NOT to think about a pink elephant, the more your thoughts will keep returning to one.”

 What are the Symptoms of Chronic Worrying?

 Chronic worrying is associated with various mental health disorders, as well as physical ailments.
 You may notice that you’re struggling to focus and concentrate, that you’re forgetful, indecisive, having trouble sleeping, and experiencing feelings of stress.
-Sarah: “Chronic worrying causes stress and more stress leads to more worrying.
+Sarah: “Chronic worrying causes stress, and more stress leads to more worrying.
 Chronic worrying and stress are two sides of the same coin.”

 If you notice that you’re worrying so much that you don’t have the space or energy to do other things with your life, then it’s time to act.
-And there definitely are things you can do.
+And there are things you can do.
 The question is: how do you break the cycle of chronic worrying?

 Step one is to become aware of what chronic worrying looks like for you.
 Do you notice that when your thoughts become repetitive, you tend to wallow in them and struggle to come up with a solution or a course of action?
 If you know that you’re worrying, you stand a good chance of breaking the cycle.